Sky Pirates: Plot

 In 1945, the Second World War is about to come to an end.
 Meanwhile, the Australian military has come across an ancient device which can be used to travel through time.
 It is imperative that the Allies have it and the Axis powers do not.

 The experienced aviator lieutenant Harris gets assigned to transport the precious item to Washington, D.C.
-Reverend Mitchell, Mitchell's lovely daughter Melanie, General Hackett and Major Savage are aboard the Douglas C-47 Skytrain transport.
+Reverend Mitchell, General Hackett and Major Savage are aboard the Douglas C-47 Skytrain transport.
 During the flight the power of the magic cargo makes the laws of nature fade, thereby causing a tremendous tempest which leaves Harris no other choice than to ditch the aircraft.

 In rescue boats they discover a weird and misty area full of wrecked ships of different eras.
 Rev. Mitchell claims there was a connection to the so-called Philadelphia Experiment.
-Harris remains unimpressed and concentrates on the survival of Melanie and his crew, even for the price of immolating the arcane freight against Savage's explicit orders.
+Harris remains unimpressed and concentrates on the survival of his crew, even for the price of immolating the arcane freight against Savage's explicit orders.

 Back home Savage has Harris sentenced for insubordination by a military court.
 Harris escapes and seeks to unveil the background of these occurrences.
 He beseeches Rev. Mitchell's daughter Melanie to team up with him.
 Together they strive to retrieve the lost magic item.
 They disclose and confound Savage's hidden agenda before they become a happy couple.